K-9A/tabletop-manager/README.md

     Optimization: Continuously optimizing the application for better performance.
     Security Enhancements: Implementing additional security measures to protect user data.

+Deploymment

+    When it'll come time for deployment, either Vercel or Digital Ocean will be considered as a host, depending on the overall project state, and completed feature list, as well as expanding the project further beyond the currently listed roadmap.

 ## <a id="getting-started"></a>Getting Started